 - Avoid unnecessary touching.
-Use your eyes to choose which produce to buy rather than feeling multiple items for ripeness.
-Same goes for packaged items — only touch what you’re going to buy.
+Use your eyes to choose which products to buy rather than feeling multiple items for ripeness.
+The same goes for packaged items — only touch what you’re going to buy.

 - Gloves aren’t necessary.
 Gloves become contaminated the same way your hands do.
 Washing your hands before and after you go to the store is the best way to protect yourself.
 Also, wash your hands after putting away the groceries.

 - Don’t waste time.
 Get in, get out, and get home.
 This is where making a list comes in handy.

 - Self-checkout or bag your own groceries.
 If possible, find a self-checkout lane to avoid having others touch your groceries.

 - Clean surfaces and get rid of your grocery list.
 Use a disinfectant wipe to wipe down the checkout area, throw away your list, and decline a receipt.